javascript-tutorial/en.javascript.info/2-ui/3-event-details/1-mouse-events-basics/article.md

 - Window-relative coordinates: `clientX/clientY`.
 - Document-relative coordinates: `pageX/pageY`.

-It's also important to deal with text selection as an unwanted side-effect of clicks.
+It's also important to deal with text selection, it may be an unwanted side-effect of clicks.

 There are several ways to do this, for instance:
 1. The CSS-property `user-select:none` (with browser prefixes) completely disables text-selection.
 2. Cancel the selection post-factum using `getSelection().removeAllRanges()`.
 3. Handle `mousedown` and prevent the default action (usually the best).

+The selection is a separate topic, covered in another chapter <info:selection-range>.